 Step 1: In a saucepan, combine the water, sugar, cardamom, rose water, and saffron; bring to a boil.
 Reduce heat to low and cook for 5 to 10 minutes, or until the consistency is syrupy.

 Step 2: In a mixing dish, combine the milk powder, flour, and baking soda until well blended.
-Slowly add the butter and yoghurt into the dough until it all comes together.
+Slowly add the butter and yoghurt to the dough until it all comes together.
 Allow it to rest for a few mins.
 Then take the dough and make small balls.

-Step 3: Heat the oil in a deep-fryer or a big saucepan.
+Step 3: Heat the oil in a deep fryer or a big saucepan.
 Drop a little piece of dough into the oil to check the temperature.
 The oil is ready when it settles at the bottom of the pan for 1 minute before rising to the surface.

 Step 4: Put in 2 to 3 gulab jamuns and fry them till they turn dark golden brown on all sides.
 Keep stirring carefully.
 Drain them on a platter lined with paper towels.
 Repeat with the rest of the gulab jamuns.